Reviews You Can Rely On

 Ease of Setup

 We set up each sling without the instructions to determine how intuitive the setup process is for the average user.
-Many models do not include necessary equipment like suspension straps, carabiners, or stakes with the rain fly, so we make sure to take note of any non-included materials that would make your setup situation easier.
-We timed each setup to determine which suspension systems are more difficult to learn and which ones are more straightforward.
+Many models do not include necessary equipment like suspension straps, carabiners, or stakes with the rain fly, so we note those absences too.
+We timed ourselves running through each setup, noting which suspension systems are most difficult to learn and which are more straightforward.
 Lastly, we slung the webbing up around skinny aspen trees and thick pine trees to see how long and adjustable the straps were.

 Some suspension systems are a bit more tricky and require previous knowledge of knot ties or require research to find the appropriately sized webbing for thicker or thinner trees.